-- adhere to their organisation's intimate and personal care and nappy changing policies - make other staff aware of the task being undertaken - always explain to the pupil what is happening before a care procedure begins - consult with colleagues where any variation from agreed procedure/care plan is necessary - record the justification for any variations to the agreed procedure/care plan and share this information with the pupil and their parents/carers - avoid any visually intrusive behaviour - where there are changing rooms - announce their intention of entering - always consider the supervision needs of the pupils and only remain in the room where their needs require this example, when changing, toileting and showering.
+- adhere to their organisation's intimate and personal care and nappy changing policies - make other staff aware of the task being undertaken - always explain to the pupil what is happening before a care procedure begins - consult with colleagues where any variation from agreed procedure/care plan is necessary - record the justification for any variations to the agreed procedure/care plan and share this information with the pupil and their parents/carers - avoid any visually intrusive behaviour where there are changing rooms announce their intention of entering always consider the supervision needs of the pupils and only remain in the room where their needs require this and especially when in a state of undress, including, for example, when changing, toileting and showering.
 However, there needs to be an appropriate level of supervision in order to safeguard pupils, satisfy health and safety considerations and ensure that bullying or teasing does not occur.
 This supervision should be appropriate to the needs and age of the children concerned and sensitive to the potential for embarrassment.